 Overall, Cumberland’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Cumberland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cumberland does not have a public transit system used by locals to get to and from work.

-The population of Cumberland overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Cumberland, 23.82% have at least a bachelor's degree.
+The education level of Cumberland citizens is a little higher than the average for US cities and towns: 23.82% of adults in Cumberland have at least a bachelor's degree.

 The per capita income in Cumberland in 2022 was $42,950, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $171,800 for a family of four.
 However, Cumberland contains both very wealthy and poor people as well.